ntampellini/TSCoDe/README.md

 If a `NEB` calculation is to be performed on a trimolecular transition state, the reactive distance "scanned" is the first imposed (a).
 See `NEB` keyword in the keyword section.

+### Good practice and suggested options

+When modeling a reaction through TSCoDe, I suggest following this guidelines:

+- Assess that the reaction is supported by TSCoDe.
+See Input formatting: monomolecular reactions are not yet supported.

+- Obtain molecular structures in .xyz format.
+If more conformers are to be used, they must be in a multimolecular .xyz file, and atom ordering must be consistent throughout all structures.
+I suggest using a maximum of five conformers for each structure (ideally less) as these calculations have a steep combinatorial scaling.

+- If, in a trimolecular TS, two molecules are interacting but the TS is not cyclical (*i.e.* thiourea-like organocatalytic carbonyl activations) then TSCoDe input needs to be a bimolecular TS, where the first molecule is the interaction complex (*i.e.* ketone + thiourea) and the second one is the nucleophile.

+- Understand what atoms are reacting for each structure and record their index (**starting from 0!**).
+If you are unsure of reactive atomic indexes, you can run a test input without indexes, and the program will ask you to manually specify them from the ASE GUI by clicking.
+This is not possible if you are running TSCoDe from a command line interface (CLI).
+When choosing this option, it is not possible to specify atom pairings.
+Therefore, I suggest using this option only to check the reactive atoms indexes and then building a standard input file.

+- Optionally, after specifying reactive indexes, the `CHECK` keyword can be used.
+A series of pop-up ASE GUI windows will be displayed, showing each molecule with a series of red dots around the reactive atoms chosen.
+This can be used to check "orbital" positions or conformer reading faults (scroll through conformers with page-up and down buttons).
+Program will terminate after the last visualization is closed.

+- By default, TSCoDe parameters are optimized to yield good results without specifying any keyword nor atom pairing.
+However, I strongly encourage to specify all the desired pairings and use the `DIST` keyword in order to speed up the calculation and achieve better results, respectively.
+For example, the trimolecular reaction in the example above is described with all three atomic pairings (`a`, `b` and `c`) and their distances.
+These can come from a previous higher-level calculation or can be inferred by similar reactions.
+If they are not provided, a guess is performed by reading the `parameters.py` file.

+- If the reaction involves big molecules, or if there are a lot of conformations, a preliminar calculation using the NOOPT keyword may be a good idea to see how many structures are generated and would require MOPAC optimization in a standard run.

+- If TSCoDe does not find enough suitable candidates (or any at all) for the given reacion, most of the times this is because of compenetration pruning.
+This mean that a lot of structures are generated, but all of them have some atoms compenetrating one into the other, and are therefore discarded.
+A solution could be to loosen the compenetration rejection citeria (`CLASHES` keyword, not recommended) or to use the `SHRINK` keyword (recommended, see keywords section).
+Note that `SHRINK` calculations will be loger, as MOPAC/ASE distance-refining optimizations will require more iterations to reach target distances.

 ### Keywords

 Keywords are divided by at least one blank space.
-Some of them are self-sufficient (*i.e.* `DEEP`), while some others require an additional input (*i.e.* `STEPS=10` or `DIST(a=1.8,b=2,c=1.34)`).
+Some of them are self-sufficient (*i.e.* `NCI`), while some others require an additional input (*i.e.* `STEPS=10` or `DIST(a=1.8,b=2,c=1.34)`).
 In the latter case, whitespaces inside the parenthesis are NOT allowed.
-Floating point numbers are to be expressed with points like `3.14`, while commas are used to divide keyword arguments like in `DIST`.
+Floating point numbers are to be expressed with points like `3.14`, while commas are used to divide keyword arguments where more than one are accepted, like in `DIST`.

 - **`BYPASS`** - Debug keyword.
 Used to skip all pruning steps and directly output all the embedded geometries.